vipulnaik/diet-exercise-health/notes/2021-08-11-dental-cleaning-trip.md

 two new treatments proposed were:

 * Phase I: Full mouth periodontal therapy with 6 week eval / heal
-  rinse: The baseline cost was $1,830 with a 20% discount for membership and a further 5% discount for prepayment.
-Since an annual membership costs just $360, a membership would "pay for itself" if I decideed to do this.
+  rinse: The baseline cost was $1,830 with a 20% discount ($366) for membership and a further 5% discount ($73.20) for prepayment.
+Since an annual membership costs just $360, a membership would "pay for itself" if I decided to do this.

 * Phase II: PANO/nitrous wisdom tooth extraction: The baseline cost was $2,200 wit a 20% discount for membership and a further 5%